zerotyr/codeql-aspx/README.md

 ## disclaimer

+**Use at your own risk.**

-CodeQL does not currently support [aspx](https://codeql.github.com/docs/codeql-overview/supported-languages-and-frameworks/) files, so this workaround is not guaranteed to work in all scenarios. use at your own risk.
+[CodeQL does not currently support](https://codeql.github.com/docs/codeql-overview/supported-languages-and-frameworks/) `aspx` files, so this workaround is not guaranteed to work in all scenarios.
 Furthermore, all example workflows contained in this repository make certain assumptions, and any users of these workflows should review them carefully.

 **Currently, the only way to guarantee accurate scanning of inline JS is to remove all inline JS and move these scripts to their own `.js` files**.